VirusTotal/yara/docs/capi.rst

  * ``calling_rule_filename``: the requesting file name (NULL if not a file).
  * ``calling_rule_namespace``: namespace (NULL if undefined).
  * ``user_data`` pointer is the same you passed to :c:func:`yr_compiler_set_include_callback`.
-It should return the requested file's content as a string.
+It should return the requested file's content as a null-terminated string.
 The memory for this string should be allocated by the callback function.
 Once it is safe to free the memory used to return the callback's result, the include_free function passed to :c:func:`yr_compiler_set_include_callback` will be called.
 If the memory does not need to be freed, NULL can be passed as include_free instead.
+You can completely disable support for includes by setting a NULL callback function with :c:func:`yr_compiler_set_include_callback`.

 The callback function has the following prototype: